 Gustave Caillebotte (1848-1894), Jeune homme au piano, 1876.
 Oil on canvas.
 32 x 45.9 in (81.3 x 116.8 cm).
 Artizon Museum, Tokyo

 Photography influenced his style

 Like many of the Impressionists, Caillebotte was familiar with photographic techniques, and the relatively new medium can be seen to have had a profound effect on his work.
 The unusual perspectives in Caillebotte’s paintings, drawings and more, and ways in which he would ‘crop’ the edges of his compositions, are all highly reminiscent of photography.

-The artist’s brother, Martial, meanwhile, was an amateur photographer, and his photographs are understood to have been used as, at the least, reference points for some of Caillebotte’s own creations.
-It has also been argued that some of the photographic techniques seen in Caillebotte’s paintings were not seen in photography itself until later, making the artist a figure far ahead of his time.
+The artist’s brother, Martial, meanwhile, was a keen amateur, whose photographs are understood to have been used as, at the least, reference points for some of Gustav’s own creations.
+It has also been argued that some of the photographic techniques seen in Caillebotte’s paintings were not seen in photography itself until later, suggesting an the artist far ahead of his time.

-In 1881, Caillebotte and his brother purchased a house in Petit-Gennevilliers, which he eventually moved to permanently in 1888.
+In 1881, Caillebotte and his brother purchased a house in Petit-Gennevilliers, then outside of metropolitan Paris, which he eventually moved to permanently in 1888.
 Here, he devoted much of his time to gardening and building and racing yachts, enjoying his time away from the city.
 These interests would greatly impact his output during this period.

-He captured, for example, many scenes of boating on this stretch of the Seine, such as in Voiliers sur la Seine à Argenteuil (1893), which epitomises the light and airy feel of Impressionist painting.
+He captured, for example, many scenes of boating on this stretch of the Seine, such as in Voiliers sur la Seine à Argenteuil (1893), which epitomises the light and airy feel of Impressionism.